February 13, 2020

 In its disclosure policy, Kojamo adheres to Finnish legislation, the EU’s Market Abuse Regulation (“MAR”), the rules and regulations of Nasdaq Helsinki Ltd and the Irish Stock Exchange, as well as the guidelines of the European Securities and Markets Authority (ESMA) and the Financial Supervisory Authority.
 Kojamo also adheres to the Finnish Corporate Governance Code for Finnish listed companies and the Company’s internal policies and guidelines.

-This disclosure policy has been approved by Kojamo plc’s Board of Directors on 31 May 2018.
-This disclosure policy will come into force when the Company submits its listing application to Nasdaq Helsinki on 4 June 2018.
+This disclosure policy has been approved by Kojamo plc’s Board of Directors on 13 February 2020 and it replaces the disclosure policy that was approved on 31 May 2018 and came into force on 4 June 2018.
 The disclosure policy will be reviewed and updated when needed.

 2. Principles and objectives of financial and investor communications